couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 structure in the document, represent relationships between documents, and perform calculations on data contained in documents.

-You store view functions in a design document as JSON and can use the REST-API to manage your design documents.
+You store view functions in a design document as JSON and can use the REST API to manage your design documents.
 Please refer to the following resources:

  * [Storing a Design